stanfordnlp/CoreNLP/_pages/repl.md

 ### Java 9 REPL

-If you are playing with the REPL for Java 9, you might want to try out using the CoreNLP [simple](simple.html) API with it.
+If you are trying out the REPL for Java 9, you might want to try out using the CoreNLP [simple](simple.html) API with it.
 It works quite well.